Raw Honey Benefits Vs Processed Honey

 The other issue that can arise from such high demand is importing genuine products.
 Healthline presents a number of studies which show that some imported honey has been found to be mixed or bulked out with sugar or other things like high fructose corn syrup

-With so much demand, processing, and import, it’s easy to see how sugar is finding its way into these jars of processed honey stocking the shelves
+With so much demand, processing, and import, it’s easy to see how sugar is finding its way into these jars of processed honey stocking the shelves.
+But logically, using raw honey means the risk is greatly reduced

 The main reasons for cutting out processed sugar are very varied.
 For a many it is a health issue.
 Processed sugar starts a reaction which will cause them to feel very ill, even when they are unaware that processed sugar has been in the food that they’ve eaten - the reaction itself is usually the tell-tale sign